akoidan/blog/src/content/blog/spring-boot-cors.md

 Let's review why CORS is required in the first place.
 Let's say you open [fb.com](https://fb.com) from Chrome.
 Chrome makes a GET request to fb.com and sends all the cookies it stores for this site.

-But if you open [xvideos.com](https://www.xvideos.com), and this site sends a request to fb.com within XHR/form submition, your browser also sends cookies  **associated within fb.com** withing this request.
-Which means you got authorized, and xvideos can read your fb.com data.
+But if you open [malicious.site](https://www.malicious.site), and it makes a request to fb.com within XHR/form submition, your browser also sends cookies  **associated within fb.com** withing this request.
+Which means you got authorized, and malicious.site can read your fb.com data.
 We didn't want that thing to happen, ha?
 This is exactly why CORS comes as a saver!
-And this is why if domains [which you send request from, and which you send request to] are different, browser must send `Origin: https://xvideos.com` header.
-And your server should return `Access-Control-Allow-Origin: https://xvideos.com`.
+And this is why if domains [which you send request from, and which you send request to] are different, browser must send `Origin: https://malicious.site` header.
+And your server should return `Access-Control-Allow-Origin: https://malicious.site`.
 Keep in mind:
  - Backend should let the request go through, it shouldn't return any errors if you follow Web specification.
 It's the browser job to restrict access from reading response data.
  - If both origins are the same, your browser might not send `Origin` header in the request.
 Since it's not cross-origin resource sharing anymore.